-Interestingly, this year, when we returned to the UK in March, we went to our storage facility and disposed of all the outdated business accounts and I sold the artwork and the books.
+Interestingly, when we returned to the UK in March 2020, we went to our storage facility and disposed of all the outdated business accounts and I sold the artwork and the books.
 I’d decided that if I’d managed to live without them for the past six years, I really didn’t need them, after all.

 Things that we didn’t or couldn’t sell we gave away.
 Clothes and small appliances went to charity shops.
 The mainstay of my precious book collection I gave to various libraries or charity shops or to friends.